3 Types of Burnout and How to Combat Them

 Ways to combat overload burnout

 1. Prioritize self-care.
 Make time for breaks and activities that help you relax and recharge, such as exercise, meditation, spending time in nature or taking up a hobby to pursue in your free time.
+Similarly, consider setting up a peaceful spot in your home for mindfulness practices, such as yoga or meditation.

 2. Gradually try to dissociate your self-worth and identity from your work.
 Your worth is not measured by your productivity.